 From the 18th century on, driven by the ideas of Enlightenment (the philosophy behind the Industrial Revolution), Europeans sought to improve crop yields and industrialize farming.
 By the mid-19th century, the use of chemical fertilizers in farming was widespread.
 In addition, the landscapes of Europe and Britain were changing dramatically, as more and more people were moving to the cities to work in dreary sweatshops and textile mills.
 It seemed that humans themselves were fast becoming automated extensions of the industrial process.

 This “soulless” industrial approach to nature horrified many intellectuals.
 Thus, in the early 20th century, Rudolf Steiner championed the biodynamic method of farming (one of the first organic farming movements in Europe), often called the holistic approach to agriculture.
-The philosophy behind this approach is that all plants, animals and the astrological cycles live in inter-related spaces that affect each other.
+The philosophy behind this approach is that all plants, animals, and astrological cycles live in inter-related spaces that affect each other.

 The main idea behind the biodynamic method of agriculture is that a farm is perceived to be a self-sustaining organism that follows the rhythms of nature.
 Biodynamic farmers believe that every plant has its own character and energy, which are harmonized with nature and the astrological cycle.
 More specifically, the moon phases (new moon, first quarter, full moon, and third quarter) define the favorable time for sowing, planting, cropping, and harvesting any particular crop.
 A biodynamic calendar was created to assist farmers in planning their crop cycles.
 (You can even go to www.amazon.com and order the biodynamic calendar of 2017).

 Biodynamic (BD) farmers make use of the same principles as Organic (ORG) farmers.
 Just like ORG farmers, BD farmers use manure and compost for soil fertilization.
 However, BD is not the same as ORG; rather, it represents a narrower spectrum of organic farming.
-Use of astrological calendar is only one of the principles used in BD agriculture.
+The use of an astrological calendar is only one of the principles used in BD agriculture.
 Other principles call for the use of local breeds and varieties, and “strongly encourage local production and distribution systems.”

 Today, 5,091 farms are certified as biodynamic around the world (Demeter, 2016).
-Even though the scientific community in general is skeptical of biodynamic agriculture, some research studies have found positive environmental effects on energy use and efficiency from using biodynamic methods.
+Even though the scientific community, in general, is skeptical of biodynamic agriculture, some research studies have found positive environmental effects on energy use and efficiency from using biodynamic methods.
 Proponents of BD agriculture also suggest that biodynamic practices can help prevent the plant diseases which are prevalent in industrial farming.

 THE ROLE OF THE MOON IN GEORGIAN VITICULTURE: COULD THE PAST BECOME THE FUTURE?